 Interviewing new clients can be stressful for both parents and Childcare Providers.
-Here are some tips and some great advice from Childcare Providers in our Daycare Spaces and Ideas Facebook Community to help ease your nerves during the interview process.
+Here are some tips and some great advice from our readers to help ease your nerves during the interview process.

 Advice from Childcare Providers for Childcare Providers

 Ask why they are looking for childcare.
 Are they leaving another program?
 If so, why?